fadookie/fadookie.github.io/_works/triggerboy.md

         https://eliotlash.s3.amazonaws.com/mainsite/wp-content/uploads/p1174895126-6-300x200.jpg
       large: >-
         https://eliotlash.s3.amazonaws.com/mainsite/wp-content/uploads/p1174895126-6-1024x682.jpg
+      alt: >-
+        Photo of Matt Payne projecting circuit-bent 8-bit visuals over Slime Girls during a live performance.
+Some of The glitches are being triggered automatically in time with the music by the Triggerboy.
 ---
 <p>Triggerboy is an open-hardware electronic synchronization tool to assist in the creation of live music visuals.
 It is an application for the&nbsp;<a href="http://arduino.cc/">Arduino hardware platform</a>&nbsp;that is intended to interface with the&nbsp;<a href="http://littlesounddj.com/">LittleSoundDJ</a>&nbsp;sequencer for Game Boy handheld systems.
 It syncs tempo/clock from the Game Boy and can run on-board audio analysis and FFT spectrum analysis.
 It uses this information to trigger the digital out pins on the Arduino in time with the music.</p>
 <p>So far, Triggerboy has been employed during live performances by <a href="http://theglowingstarsband.wordpress.com/">The Glowing Stars</a>,&nbsp;<a href="http://matthewjosephpayne.wordpress.com/">Matthew Joseph Payne</a> and <a href="http://slimegirls.bandcamp.com/">Slime Girls</a> to trigger circuit-bending of NES and Genesis consoles to create glitchy, 8-bit visuals.
 It has become a regular component in Matthew Joseph Payne's rig for live visual performance.
 I collaborated with Matt in the design of the unit and the development of the hardware, and wrote all of the software.</p>